Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Launch of first space shuttle".</h2 head><h3 quote align='center'>"On this day in 1981, NASA launched the first space shuttle, Columbia, which was designed to orbit Earth, transport people and cargo to and from orbiting spacecraft, and glide to a runway landing on its return to Earth.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Alfred Dreyfus imprisoned on Devils Island".</h2 head><h3 quote align='center'>"Accused of selling military secrets to Germany and convicted in an irregular trial against a backdrop of anti-Semitism, French officer Alfred Dreyfus was imprisoned this day in 1895 on Devils Island, off French Guiana.".</h3 quote></h3 OTD